boniattirodrigo/boniattirodrigo.github.io/_posts/2016-06-20-my-5-favorites-TED-Talks.markdown

 body:              blog
 ---

-**Hi folks!**.
-I absolutely love TED Talks, I'm always watching them when I've some free time, so today I'll be sharing with you my top 5 favourites TED Talks.
+**Hi folks!** I absolutely love TED Talks, I'm always watching them when I've some free time, so today I'll be sharing with you my top 5 favourites TED Talks.

 My first is **Massive-scale online collaboration** by Luis von Ahn, it shows how we can make a difference in the world with simple ideas and doing little things.
 [Check out](https://www.ted.com/talks/luis_von_ahn_massive_scale_online_collaboration).